 THERE 13 was Friday March 17, 2017 with novelist and musician David Rosenheim, prize-winning Oakland author Chris Drangle, Oakland writer Lily Chien-Davis, and halftime music by Dirty Cello.

-THERE 14 will be Saturday, April 29, 2017, with award-winning short story writer and SF Chronicle columnist Caille Milner, Oakland writer Margaret Lee, Oakland poet Emma Catherine Perry, and the world premiere of the band The Braxton Hicks as our halftime entertainment.
+THERE 14 was Saturday April 29, 2017, with award-winning short story writer and SF Chronicle columnist Caille Milner, Oakland writer Margaret Lee, Oakland poet Emma Catherine Perry, and the world premiere of the band The Braxton Hicks as our halftime entertainment.

-THERE 15 will be Friday, May 12, 2017, featuring local author Katie Moulton, East Bay fiction writer Cecile Barlier, and more TBA.
+THERE 15 was Friday, May 12, 2017, featuring local author Katie Moulton, East Bay fiction writer Cecile Barlier, and rising star writer Jia Jing Liu.